Joecstarr/thesis/sections/tabulation/initial_dataset/montesinos.md

 can be broken down into two steps:

 1. Generate all stencils
-2. Fill in the stencils with all rational tangles with fraction in the unit interval (plus an integral tangle in the rightmost position).
+2. Fill in the stencils with all rational tangles whose fraction is in the unit interval (plus an integral tangle in the rightmost position).

-For the first step, we require a mechanism for breaking an integer into all possible combinations of parts.
+For the first step, we require a mechanism for breaking an integer into all possible combinations where the parts sum to the integer.
 Luckily, we have already seen how to do this, in the context of a twist vector.
-We follow the same counting algorithm outlined in
-@find-rat-tang-of-n however we modify the algorithm to keep both the even and odd outputs but filter stencils with entries less than 2.
+We follow the same counting algorithm outlined in @find-rat-tang-of-n, however we modify the algorithm to keep both the even and odd outputs but filter stencils with entries less than 2.
 For the second step, we pull rational (and integral) tangles from our existing list, creating all combinations of input tangles given by the stencil.

 We conclude the section with a set of algorithms that describe a method for computationally generating all Montesinos tangles up to a given crossing number.